-The hotly debated Religious Discrimination Bill, first promised by Prime Minister Scott Morrison more than three years ago, has been shelved for now.
-We spoke to Australian Human Rights Institute Associate, Professor Lucas Lixinski, about the bill, its controversial aspects and its future prospects.
+The hotly debated Religious Discrimination Bill, first promised by Prime Minister Scott Morrison more than five years ago, had been shelved, but the Albanese Government has promised to introduce its own version of the legislation.
+We spoke to Australian Human Rights Institute Associate, Professor Lucas Lixinski, about the original bill, its controversial aspects and its future prospects.

 Why do advocates say we need a Religious Discrimination Bill in Australia?

 Some communities of faith saw themselves threatened with the advent of marriage equality in Australia.
 These groups felt that they would be required to accept, within the parameters of their faith, an imposition from the State (that same-sex unions be recognised).
 This led to a push for religious protection.

 The truth, however, is that communities of faith have never been required to celebrate same-sex unions; but rather, to simply tolerate them as a part of society.
 The Religious Discrimination Bill became an opportunity to expand the role of religion in Australia.
 In effect, it also became a means for the State to protect communities that organise themselves around religion at the expense of communities that organise themselves around other characteristics, such as sexual orientation and gender identity.

 What protections does the law currently provide for people of faith?

 Australia is a party to the International Covenant on Civil and Political rights, which affords extensive protections to religious freedom.
 Communities of faith are allowed to practice and profess their faith in public and private settings.
 In practice, the government helps fund religion, at the very least indirectly through funding education in schools run by religious organisations.
 However, the freedom of religion protected in the Covenant is not absolute.
 Crucially in this case, it can be restricted based on the rights of others.